Digital signage combined with live TV will transform the ways in which we watch television in a variety of settings.

 Showing major sports events is, without a doubt, one of the primary functions of pubs and bars the world over.
 The screen, therefore, has customers’ attention in a pub or bar, so why not use it?
 A ticker going along the bottom of the screen, showing drinks offers, details of upcoming events or upcoming fixtures does not disrupt the viewing experience and is bound to get people to the bar, and coming back at later dates.

 All the existing benefits of placing digital screens in pubs and bars are made more salient with the inclusion of live TV.
 Anything that would otherwise be shown on a separate screen, could be scheduled to play in conjunction with live TV.
-For example, at half-time during any sports fixtures, the scheduling feature would allow you to play advertising for local businesses that may have payed for the
+For example, at half-time during any sports fixtures, the scheduling feature would allow you to play advertising for local businesses that may have paid for the privilege or alternatively your own drinks promotions.

 Sports and Music Venues